 Below: A Ninebark in flower.
 Note the arching branches.

 Below: The entire shrub with mid-June blooms.
 This example in the Garden is a large old specimen, close to 10 feet high with a close-growing dogwood intertwined in some of the branches, so trace the branches to identify the correct plant.
 The bark is entirely different on the Dogwood.
 It is located at Guidebook station 24 at the intersection of Geranium Lane and Lady's-slipper Lane.
 Today, the boardwalk makes a curve around this area.

 Notes: Eloise Butler's Garden records show that she introduced this plant to the Garden on April 14, 1910 with two plants she obtained from Jewell's Nursery in Lake City, MN.
 On April 29, 1912 she planted 2 from Gillett's nursery in Southwick, MA.
 This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-Native to Minnesota in counties that border the eastern edge of the State, including the metro area and all of the SE corner of the State.
+Ninebark is native to Minnesota in counties that border the eastern edge of the State, including the metro area and all of the SE corner of the State.
 It's overall range is the eastern 2/3rds of the United States and Manitoba eastward in Canada, excepting Labrador and Newfoundland.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.